 Andy’s career began in 2015, where he played a pivotal role in establishing a marketing team at an emerging UK wildlife park.
 Over the following decade, he honed his skills and amassed a wealth of understanding and experience within the domestic zoo sector.
 His collaborations with global wildlife charities have allowed him to contribute to the development of effective messaging strategies for public outreach and deliver many successful awareness campaigns.
 Beyond Andy’s passion for digital content creation, his other true love is Penguins.
 These charming creatures certainly hold a special place in his heart because of their unique characteristics, playful behaviour and adorable appearance.

+Matt Hunt has been working with wild animals for 30 years in zoos and wildlife parks, focusing on combatting the illegal wildlife trade for the last 20 years.
 UK-born Matt lives in Southeast Asia, where as chief executive of wildlife-protection charity Free the Bears, he oversees multiple projects and partnerships across Asia, work that includes the rescue, care, and rehabilitation of hundreds of bears from the illegal wildlife trade and bear bile farms.

 In 2018, Matt received San Diego Zoo Global’s Conservation in Action medal, he is a founding board member of both Wildlife Asia and Wild Animal Rescue Network Asia (WARN) and active member of the IUCN SSC Bear Specialist Group.